zhulei2016/RST-saliency/README.md

 * Download dependencies from [Baidu Yun](http://pan.baidu.com/s/1miE8B9I/) or [Google Drive](https://drive.google.com/drive/folders/0B6qAIWXkeAeLcWprbE8xRVdOcUE?usp=sharing).
 Please place both folders `data` and `toolboxes` into the root directory.

-* Compile `MatConvNet` in `toolboxes` if necessary.
+* Compile `MatConvNet` in `toolboxes` if it is necessary.
 Please refer to the [official guide](http://www.vlfeat.org/matconvnet/install/) for the instruction.

 * Put your own images in JPEG format into the folder `test_samples` and run the stript `main_custom.m`.